 It’s an admirable idea, but not nearly enough to make this deck anything approaching recommendable.

 Despite measuring brilliantly for speed stability, this Sony did little else to impress us.
 It had a bland, undynamic sound that just about managed to stay on the right side of listenable.
 Things weren’t helped by sensitivity to hum and a lightweight plastic construction that was prone to resonance.

-The new PS-HX500, reviewed three decades later, is far better.
+The Award-winning PS-HX500, reviewed three decades later, is far better.
 It’s a more thorough design with a greater emphasis on performance.

 While fully manual it remains easy to use and is well equipped.
 Features include a built-in phono stage and analogue-to-digital conversion circuitry, which makes it an immensely flexible proposition.